 Jennifer clued us in that homes in downtown Denver tend to be priced higher and are better suited for couples without kids or for those looking to live close to the Denver metro area.
-On the other hand, the southern suburbs, which include Highlands Ranch, Parker, Castle Pines, Lone Tree, Castle Rock, and Centennial, are better suited for millennial couples who are thinking about starting a family.
+On the other hand, the southern suburbs, which include Highlands Ranch, Parker, Castle Pines, Lone Tree, and Castle Rock, are better suited for millennial couples who are thinking about starting a family.

 Shea Homes has some exciting new communities located in the Denver area.
 The Canyons, located in Castle Pines, is a master-planned community featuring 1-story and 2-story single-family detached homes with dedicated spaces for recreation, such as a resort-style pool, fitness center, and kid zone.
 Neighboring The Canyons is our other master-planned community, Stargaze at Solstice, located near Littleton.
 Featuring 2-story and ranch-style homes and easy access to nearby trails and fishing make this community ideal for those wanting an adventure right at their footsteps.